StakeholdersBridge: A MindSport for All (BAMSA)

 • to enable more people of all ages and backgrounds to learn and play;

 Bridge is a four-player card game played by opposing pairs (try the Tricky Bridge app to learn the basics).
-It is the only mindsport that is always played with a partner, where they work together to solve problems which arise at the bridge table.
+It is the only mindsport that is always played with a partner, and the partnership works together to solve problems which arise at the bridge table.
 Given the social and emotional interactions between each player and their partner, and between players and their opponents, bridge offers the opportunity to develop life skills, such as resilience and mental toughness.

 Bridge Research